245 Clinton Ave., Brooklyn, NY 11205

-Gamma Sigma Epsilon is a national chemistry honor society founded in 1919 at Davidson College.
-The purpose of Gamma Sigma Epsilon was to “unite those men with a high scholastic grade in Chemistry, in Class A colleges, in order to foster a more comprehensive and cooperative study of that great branch of Science and its immediately allied studies”.
-In 1931 the "fraternity" went co-ed and became an "honor society."
-Today, there are over forty active chapters throughout the United States.
+Gamma Sigma Epsilon (ΓΣΕ) is a national chemistry honor society founded in 1919 at Davidson College.
+The purpose of Gamma Sigma Epsilon, as summed up by one of its founding fathers, Malcolm Ray Doubles, was to “unite those men with a high scholastic grade in Chemistry, in Class A colleges, in order to foster a more comprehensive and cooperative study of that great branch of Science and its immediately allied studies”.
+Its other founders were Manley Arphew Siske and Lewis Porter Good.
+In 1931, the "fraternity" went co-ed and became an "honor society."

 Gamma Sigma Epsilon is now firmly established and regarded with high esteem.
-Gamma Sigma now has over 50 active chapters in 20 states and has inducted over 13,500 members since its inception.
+Gamma Sig now has over 85 active chapters in 25 US states and has inducted over 16,000 members since its inception.
 It is an inspiring organization and one of which we are rightly proud to be a part.
 An invitation to membership in Gamma Sigma Epsilon is a coveted honor among students in chemistry.
 Truly it has in a large manner achieved the ideals of its founders.

 Any student pursing Chemistry in an institution of higher learning is eligible for membership, provided the student’s progress in chemistry meets a high standard set by the local chapter and approved by the National Executive Council.
 Generally, membership requirements include successful completion of two years of chemistry courses and labs.
 Membership is open to chemistry majors and minors.
 To become a member of the Kappa Mu chapter of St. Joseph’s College, students must be a declared chemistry major or chemistry minor and have completed 23 credits of chemistry coursework with a cumulative GPA of at least 3.0.
 Applications are available in the spring semester.